 3. You Are Not Working For The Right People

 So here it is.
 If you are only earning a portion of revenue or traffic bonuses, you are not going to earn much money, especially if it is a new blog.
-And even more especially if it is for a name or brand no one has ever hear of.
+And even more especially if it is a name or brand no one has ever heard of.

 As noted above, blogs do not make money off the bat.
 Your client or employer may have a genius idea, but that doesn’t mean squat if no one knows about it.
 Before accepting any jobs for revenue or traffic bonuses find out how much revenue the blog is receiving or projected to receive and how much traffic is coming in, or predicted.
 Do the math before you agree to the job and you won’t waste your time stocking a blog with content for little or no money.
 If you wish to earn a living as a blogger, try applying for salaried positions or gigs offering you a flat fee.
 If you are expected to promote your blog, in addition to writing, make sure that is included in the price.
 You can’t expect to make a living as a blogger by blogging for someone who pays chump change.